robincornett/display-featured-image-genesis/README.md

 Yes and no. Technically, it does, even older (XHTML) themes.
 However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected, and require some tweaking.
 Not recommended for themes such as Sixteen Nine Pro, or The 411 Pro due to layout, and not for Ambiance Pro or Minimum Pro without changing some theme functionality.

+### I'm not a huge fan of adding more JavaScript to my website.

+As of version 3.1.0, you can choose to display even banner images completely with WordPress' native responsive images and CSS.
+No JavaScript required.
+Just visit the settings page (the Banner Output tab) and check the "Disable JavaScript" option.
+If you have previously used the banner (backstretch) featured image, you may notice that the output is slightly different, but it should be very close to the same, and easier to override with pure CSS if you need to.

 ### Can I add a Display Featured Image widget to my post or page content?

 Yes.
 As of version 3.0.0, shortcodes for each widget have been added to the plugin.
 Shortcodes include: